Blancolote/SLAM/README.md

 The model was trained using Google Colab Pro with a TPU v2–8.
 The results indicate some degree of overfitting.
 However, the proposed Slice-Level Attention Module could serve as a foundation for future improvements—such as using more advanced attention mechanisms or training on higher-performance hardware.

-For further details, the full final degree project report is also included in this repository.
+For further details, the full final degree project report is also included in this repository, in the file TFG.pdf.